no-more-usernames/BEP-Xander-Ye/README.md

 Python version 3.10 or higher is required to run the code due to switch statements.

-No external libraries other than numpy are required
+No external libraries other than numpy are required.

-Each file contains a different iteration of the simulation and genetic algorithm.
+Each file contains a different iteration of the simulation and genetic algorithm, with V1 being the first version.

 V9, V10 and V11 all feature a complete simulation, but with minor differences as to their purposes.